-Fall (September-January) and Spring (March – July) sessions for Level I and Level II CPE programs focus on pastoral identity, understanding spiritual care, pastoral theology, the nature of religion/spirituality as a resource for human health and growth, and the meaning of illness and health.
+The Fall 2019/2020 (September 23 – February 7) is full.
+We are currently accepting applications for a limited number of openings for Level I & II CPE for the Spring of 2020 (March 16 – July 31).
+The focus of the Unit being on pastoral identity, understanding spiritual care, pastoral theology, the nature of religion/spirituality as a resource for human health and growth, and the meaning of illness and health.

 The CPE Unit involves assignments to patient units, interpersonal group interaction, written impressions, verbatim reports, personal supervisory conferences, didactic lectures, worship leadership, and personal and program evaluation.

 In order to fulfill these responsibilities, students spend approximately 60% of their time in contact with patients and 40% in seminars, didactics, and supervision.
 Ministry to patients is paramount in their work.
 Other learning occurs through experiences shared in working with peers and hospital staff.
-The supervisor directs, guides, reviews, and evaluates all of these experiences with students.
+The ACPE Certified Educator directs, guides, reviews, and evaluates all of these experiences with students.

 22 Bramhall Street